jean-pierreBoth/coreset/README.md

 ```

 The algorithm needs more than one pass on the data, so the algorithm takes as argument a structure  providing
 an iterator on the data when needed.
-(Typically the structure could provide file Io to iterates on data, or if there is no memory constraint just constain a reference to a Vec of data and provide an iterator on data reference).
+(Typically the structure could provide file Io to iterates on data, or if there is no memory constraint just contain a reference to a Vec of data and provide an iterator on data reference).
-**An example is found for mnist data** (Cf *module utils::mnistiter*).
+**An example is found for mnist data** (Cf *module iter in crate member mnistcheck*).

 The implementation does the buffering and parallelization internally.
 The most synthetic interface is provided in the module *clustercore*, but coreset construction and bmor algorithm can be accessed separately with